GUIDE

 For users whose exposure is heavier — multiple countries, professional profile, dependents — add Optery Ultimate for the screenshot verification, or CrabClear for EU-native processing, depending on your jurisdictional preference.

 The shortest possible honest summary: the industry does not live up to its marketing.
 Consumer Reports proved it.
 Spend twenty dollars if your exposure is normal.
 Spend several thousand if it isn’t.
-Do not spend several hundred.
-The middle of this market is the place where results are worst and costs are highest.
+Do not spend several hundred — the middle of this market is where results are worst and costs are highest.
 For a full breakdown of how data brokers source and trade personal data, see our Data Broker Ecosystems hub.